tonlone/stock-scraper-fundamental-python/README.md

 stockRecommendedKAMA.py - recommend when to buy and sell instrument based on strategy KAMA

-stockAnalysisML_DeepLearningDQN - recommend when to buy and sell instrument based on Deep Q-Network Training
+stockAnalysisML_DeepLearningDQN.py - recommend when to buy and sell instrument based on Deep Q-Network Training

 stockRecommended.py   - recommend which stocks to buy, sell and hold (still work in progress)